Roots and Radishes

 Instructions

-1. Make the compote: Combine strawberries, maple syrup, and salt in a saucepan.
-Heat over medium-high heat until it comes to a boil, then reduce to medium.
-Simmer, stirring occasionally until reduced by half (about 10 minutes).
+1. Make strawberry sauce.
+Combine strawberries, maple syrup, and salt in a saucepan.
+Heat over medium-high heat until it comes to a boil, then reduce to a simmer over low heat.
+Allow it to simmer, gently bubbling, stirring occasionally until reduced by half (about 10 minutes).
 While simmering, mash with a potato masher or fork if desired.
-Remove compote from heat and allow to cool while you make the pancakes.
-Compote will thicken as it cools.
+Remove the pot from heat and allow to cool while you make the pancakes.
+The sauce will thicken as it cools.

-2. Make the protein pancakes: Whisk together dry ingredients in one bowl and wet ingredients in another.
+2. Make the pancakes.
+Whisk together dry ingredients in one bowl and wet ingredients in another.
 Fold the wet ingredients into the dry and gently stir until just combined (careful not to over-mix).
 Heat oil or butter in a pan over medium heat.
 Using a ¼-cup measure, scoop pancake batter into pan one at a time.
 Once you see bubbles in the surface of the batter, flip and allow to cook through.
+Try to aim for golden brown on each side.
 Repeat for remaining batter.

-3. Serve: Butter pancakes if desired and top with strawberry ginger compote.
+3. Serve.
+Butter pancakes while warm if desired and top with strawberry sauce.

 Notes